stoicswe/starfell/docs/client-installation.md

 ```

 ### _Java_
+The java installation steps are virtually equivalent between all systems.

 #### **Setting up Sumeru**
 The recommended Java version to install is IBM Sumeru from IBM's developer website, but in theory any flavor of Java 17 should work with this modpack (though only Sumeru will be tested with this modpack and modded server).
 To install the IBM Sumeru Runtime, navigate to [this page](https://developer.ibm.com/languages/java/semeru-runtimes/), download the latest `Java 17.x.x.x LTS` version applicable to your OS and run the installer, following the default settings during the installation process.